Transportation Department Mission

 - School Bus Driver Training - Register for Training

-- The eight-hour refresher course costs $70.00 per person and meets state requirements to maintain bus driver certification.
+- The eight-hour refresher course meets state requirements to maintain bus driver certification.
+Drivers can take the recertification course up to 180 days before expiration and keep the expiration date.

 - Customized training in student management issues for transportation staff